-- 93. (1) Strangers shall be admitted to debates in the Chamber of the House under such rules as Mr. Speaker may from time to time make for that purpose. - (2) If any member takes notice that strangers are present, the Chair shall put forthwith the question "That strangers do

-- (3) The Chair may, whenever he thinks fit, order the withdrawal of strangers from the whole or any part of the Chamber. - (4) The Serjeant-at-Arms attending the House shall take into his custody any unauthorised stranger whom he may see, or who may be reported to be in any part of the Chamber or gallery, and also any stranger who, having been admitted into any part of the Chamber or gallery, shall misconduct himself, or shall not withdraw when strangers are directed to withdraw, while the House or any Committee of the whole House is sitting. - 94.
-Mr. Speaker may grant a general Press. permission to the representative of any journal to attend the sittings of the House under such rules as he may from time to time make for that purpose.
-If such rules are contravened, such permission may be revoked. - 95.
-The enacting formula of all Bills shall Enacting be "Be it enacted by the Duli Yang Maha formula of Bills.
-Mulia Seri Paduka Baginda Yang di-Pertuan
+- 93. (1) Strangers shall be admitted to debates in the Chamber of the House under such rules as Mr Speaker may from time to time make for that purpose. - (2) If any member takes notice that strangers are present, the Chair shall put forthwith the question "That strangers do withdraw", without permitting any debate or amendment. - (3) The Chair may, whenever he thinks fit, order the withdrawal of strangers from the whole or any part of the Chamber. - (4) The Serjeant-at-Arms attending the House shall take into his custody any unauthorised stranger whom he may see, or who may be reported to be in any part of the Chamber or gallery, and also any stranger who, having been admitted into any part of the Chamber or gallery, shall misconduct himself, or shall not withdraw when strangers are directed to withdraw, while the House or any Committee of the whole House is sitting.

+Press.

+94. Mr Speaker may grant a general permission to the representative of any journal to attend the sittings of the House under such rules as he may from time to time make for that purpose.
+If such rules are contravened, such permission may be revoked.

+Enacting formula of Bills.

-Agong, with the advice and consent of the Dewan Negara and Dewan Ra'ayat in Parliament assembled, and by the authority of the same, as follows:":
+95. The enacting formula of all Bills shall be "Be it enacted by the Duli Yang Maha Mulia Seri Paduka Baginda Yang di-Pertuan Agong, with the advice and consent of the Dewan Negara and Dewan Ra'ayat in Parliament assembled, and by the authority of the same, as follows.":